Detecting and Splitting Scenes in a Movie Clip

 |Scene #||Start Time||Preview|

 Note that this is almost perfect - however, one of the scene cuts/breaks in scene 17 was not detected.
-We will now generate a statistics file for the
+To find the proper threshold, we need to generate a statistics file.

 Finding Optimal Threshold/Sensitivity Value